Matt Duffy Player Props: Royals vs. Giants

 - Duffy hit .250 with eight doubles, two home runs and 17 walks.

-- He hit a long ball in two of 77 games last year, leaving the ballpark in 0.8% of his plate appearances.
+- Logging a plate appearance in 77 games a season ago, he hit only two home runs.

-- Duffy picked up an RBI in 14 of 77 games last season (18.2%), including two games with multiple RBIs.
+- In 14 of 77 games last year (18.2%), Duffy drove in a run, including two games with two or more RBIs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.